Ron Walters (politician)

-Ronald Neal "Ron" Walters Sr. (born June 29, 1950) is an American politician and a Republican member of the West Virginia House of Delegates representing District 39 since January 12, 2013.
+Ronald Neal Walters Sr. (born June 29, 1950) is an American politician who was a Republican member of the West Virginia House of Delegates representing District 39 from January 12, 2013 to 2019.
 Walters served consecutively from January 2001 until January 2013 and non-consecutively from January 1993 until January 1999 in a District 32 seat.
 Walters was a candidate for West Virginia Senate in 1998.

 Education

 Walters earned his BS in economics from the University of Michigan and his MA in medical economics from the Michigan School of Economics.